gilch/hissp/docs/faq.rst

 -  Hissp macros are very similar to Clojure or Common Lisp macros.

-   -  Tutorals on writing macros in these languages are mostly applicable to Hissp.
+   -  Tutorials on writing macros in these languages are mostly applicable to Hissp.

 -  Output qualified symbols so it works in other modules.